Gumrah: End of Innocence

-The show went on air on Channel V India on 11 March 2012 airing weekly with rebroadcasts on Channel V India, Star Plus.
-The second season, it began broadcasting daily.
+The show went on air on Channel V India on 11 March 2012 airing weekly with rebroadcasts on Channel V India, StarPlus.
+Episodes in the second season aired daily.
 Season 3 started airing from 7 July 2013.
 The opening episode was co-anchored by Chitrangada Singh and Karan Kundra.
 Season 4 was hosted by Abhay Deol who was replaced by Karanvir Bohra.
 Season 5 started on 22 March 2015, Last episode was aired on 26 June 2016.

 Plot

-The show explores and suggests the right measures to avert crimes, narrating real-life stories revolving around harassment, kidnapping, murders, etc. committed by teenagers.
+The show explores and suggests measures to avert crimes, narrating real-life stories revolving around harassment, kidnapping, murders, etc. committed by teenagers.